Jaime19854/YOLO-Haarcascade-Emotion-Recognition-with-Real-Time-Face-Detection/README.md

 ## **Dataset**

 The CNN model is trained on the **FER-2013** dataset, which contains grayscale facial images categorized into seven emotions.
+WIDER FACE dataset for face detection
 ## **Models Used**

 - **Custom YOLOv8:**